-The main crops currently grown within indoor farms are leafy greens, tomatoes, flowers, herbs, and microgreens.14 As the main value proposition of indoor farms is local delivery, three key drivers have led farmers to select these crop types.
+The main crops currently grown within indoor farms are leafy greens, tomatoes, flowers, herbs, and microgreens.18 As the main value proposition of indoor farms is local delivery, three key drivers have led farmers to select these crop types.
 First, crops typically have to be short in height, enabling vertical farms to stack many layers.
 Second, crops must have a short growth cycle, so that farmers can offset high operating costs with a quick inventory turnover and higher revenue.
 Last, crops are chosen based on perishability; if a crop is highly perishable, a local grocer or dining establishment pays more for live produce grown nearby.

-These factors have resulted in leafy greens becoming the most commonly grown crop among indoor growers, representing 57% of total crops grown indoors.15 In 2017, indoor growers attributed 66% of future expansion plans, as a portion of total square feet, to capacity to grow leafy greens.
+These factors have resulted in leafy greens becoming the most commonly grown crop among indoor growers.
 In recent years, profitability for crops has suffered at farms where management does not possess the necessary technology, experience and skill to efficiently grow produce in a vertical farm.